An Introduction to the

 do a little manipulation on it (making it ASCII instead of Hex) before saving it in the DI Register.
 The rest of the code loops through many of the same

-assembly instructions you saw in Pete Batard's code, but TWICE, because I added some instructions to print out that Diagnotic Code value in between.
+assembly instructions you saw in Pete Batard's code, but TWICE, because I added some instructions to print out that Diagnostic Code value in between.
 And

 of course, the code to return back to the original execution sequence in the VMware BIOS code replaces Pete's endless loop code!